Ali Hassan al-Jaber

 Ali Hassan al-Jaber (علي حسن الجابر; 12 December 1955 – 12 March 2011) was a Qatari national working as a camera operator for the TV channel Al Jazeera.

 He was the first foreign journalist killed during the First Libyan Civil War.
 Three other foreign photojournalists were killed in Libya while covering the war.
 Tim Hetherington and Chris Hondros were killed in Misrata.
 Anton Hammerl was killed outside of Brega.

 Personal information

 He was born in the capital city of Doha.
 He studied cinematography at the Academy of Arts in Cairo, Egypt.
 In addition, he attended Qatar University where he graduated with a B.A. in 1982.
 At the time of his death, he was married and had three children.

 Career

 He started his career working for Qatar TV in Doha as head of the filming department from 1979 to 2001.
-He also worked as photography supervisor at the Qatar Olympic Committee from 2001 to 2005 and was instated as director of CNBC Arabiya's Qatar bureau in 2005.
+He also worked as photography supervisor at the Qatar Olympic Committee from 2001 to 2005 and was installed as director of CNBC Arabiya's Qatar bureau in 2005.
 He was eventually employed by local news outlet Al Jazeera.